JJ/hoborg/text/text.md

 "OK, OK, ladies, let me take it from here."
 I picked up the guy who spat a tooth out as he stood.
-He started to curse me and the girls and tried to look obliquely at Tracy, but I slapped him good.
+He started to curse me and the girls and tried to look sideways at Tracy, but I slapped him good.

-The truth is that I didn't know what to do with him.
+But once I've done that and pushed him outside, the truth was that I didn't know what to do with him.
 I was taking him to the ringmaster when Vince came up to me with a saddled show horse.

 "We're after the Klan guys."
+He said, and handled me the ride.

 "But..."
 I tried to say.

 "No buts.
-Mount and come with us"
+Mount and come with us.
+We need all hands."

 "And what about this one?"

 "Tie him up somewhere, we'll take care of him afterwards."
 That's what I did.
-When I came back, he'd taken away, obviously.
+When I came back, he'd flown away, obviously.
 He was the luckiest one of the whole group.

-We galloped together in the direction of Miami, where the Klanners had went.
+We galloped together in the direction of Miami, where the Klansmen had went.
 What we were going to do once we caught up with them I had no idea, but I was pretty sure the rest of the posse did.